bshambaugh/BlinkyProject/README.md

 https://github.com/decentralized-identity/did-jwt-vc (for verifiable credentials) https://www.w3.org/TR/vc-data-model/ (for verifiable credentials).
 The goal would be to only have the LoRa device see streamIDs, and let ceramic take care of long JSON documents needed for credentials.
 Geovane Fedrecheski eloquently went into the difficulties of LoRa handling at [IIW32A - session 12E](https://raw.githubusercontent.com/windley/IIW_homepage/gh-pages/assets/proceedings/IIW_32_Book_of_Proceedings_Final%20A%201.pdf).
+To get this working with and Agent talking to the Node.js server, which talks to the ceramic network, consider Bjorn Hamel's excellent talk: [Adventures in Self-Soverign Identity](https://www.youtube.com/watch?v=Uu651GJ5YY0) .

 https://github.com/ceramicnetwork/nft-did-resolver (for NFTs) [It seems you would use key:did with 3ID, and 3ID with NFT]
 seeAlso: [3ID method CIP-79](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-79/CIP-79.md)